sosan/scenarios-istio/service-mesh-vs-ingress/step2/text.md

 ## Sidecar proxy: Envoy

-In this lab, we delve into one of the foundational components of Istio: the "data plane".
+We delve into one of the foundational components of Istio: the "data plane".

-In Istio, Envoy is deployed as a sidecar container alongside the service it is protecting.
+In Istio, [Envoy Proxy](https://www.envoyproxy.io) is deployed as a sidecar container alongside the service it is protecting.

 Envoy is a high-performance proxy designed for modern, complex environments.
 It acts as a middleman for network communication, routing traffic between services and enforcing policies such as rate limiting and authentication.